Pelotas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and N. Ensure that you choose the necessary kind.
-Many adapters that you can buy are just plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and N. Be sure to find the necessary kind.
+Most adapters available online are simply plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most places.

 Power bank for devices